revaldinho/cpc_ram_expansion/cpc_ram_expansion/README.md

-# CPC 512K RAM Expansion
+# CPC 512K and 1MByte RAM Expansions

 This contains three different RAM cards for the Amstrad CPC family of microcomputers.